 8. Spikeball

-Spikeball is perhaps more of a sport than it is a game, but with a small setup and relatively easy to learn rules, it’s a great game to play with the family in the backyard.
+Spikeball is perhaps more of a sport than a game, but with a small setup and relatively easy-to-learn rules, it’s a great game to play with the family in the backyard.

-Originally known as Roundnet, spikeball is very much based on the basic concepts of beach volleyball, with two teams of two playing against each other using a net and a ball.
+Originally known as Roundnet, spikeball is very much based on the basic concepts of beach volleyball, with two teams of two players competing against each other using a net and a ball.

 In this case, the net is a circular net on legs placed in the center of the playing field.
 Check out my guide to playing spikeball to learn more about the rules.